Juncus usitatus

 Juncus usitatus, the common rush, is a species of flowering plant in the rush family, Juncaceae.
 A graceful, clumping plant growing from 40 cm to 1.1 metres high.
-Commonly found in New Zealand and eastern Australia in disturbed sites by stream banks and other moist habitats.
+Indigenous to and commonly found in Aotearoa (New Zealand) and eastern Australia in disturbed sites by stream banks and other moist habitats.
 The specific epithet is derived from Latin, meaning "common or usual".